isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-To maintain pointer safety and avoid leaks, we need to consider what pointers a used by a `thread`.
+To maintain pointer safety and avoid leaks, we need to consider what pointers are used by a `thread`.
 If a `thread` joins, we can safely pass pointers to objects in the scope of the `thread` and its enclosing scopes.

 ##### Example